 What is Cross Channel Marketing?

-Cross-channel marketing is just how it sounds, using multiple channels to reach your customers, which is why cross-channel marketing is also known as multi-channel marketing.
-The primary purpose of its use is to make life easier for customers, enabling them to reach your brand in more places, with the added benefit of providing a greater exposure, – a bigger bang for your buck if you will, or to make a bigger splash.
+Cross-channel marketing is, just how it sounds, using multiple channels to reach your customers with the goal of being omnipresent, which is why cross-channel marketing is also known as multi-channel marketing.
+The primary purpose is to make life easier for customers, enabling them to reach your brand in more places, with the added benefit of providing greater exposure, – a bigger bang for your buck if you will, or to make a bigger splash.

 Whatever words you use, the point it that multichannel provides greater visibility with each additional channel having a reinforcing effect on the others used.